 When you just don’t know

 But maybe you’re just not sure about anything.
-That’s how I felt last year—I was intrigued by the idea of a Master’s degree, but couldn’t quite figure out exactly what area of study I wanted to be in or where I wanted to go.
+That’s how I felt in my final year of undergrad—I was intrigued by the idea of a Master’s degree, but couldn’t quite figure out exactly what area of study I wanted to be in or where I wanted to go.

 If that sounds familiar to you, don’t worry!
 This is a huge life decision, so not knowing what you want totally makes sense.

 Do your research.
 Browse the websites for possible grad school programs and try to imagine yourself in them.
-If you know someone who’s in grad school (especially in your field of interest), ask if they have time to have a conversation with you about it.
+If you know someone who’s in grad school (especially in your field), ask if they have time to have a conversation with you about it.
 You could even shadow them for a day if they’re willing!

 This approach works for possible careers as well—look at job postings, research companies that are doing the kind of work you’re interested in, and see if you can find someone in that field who might be interested in meeting you for an informational interview.